Dawn of the Planet of the Apes: Casting

-In December 2012, after the departure of director Wyatt, James Franco speculated that he would not return for the sequel as his character Will Rodman has died from a Simian Flu virus, saying "Now Rupert's not a part of it so My guess is I won't be in it."
-Freida Pinto, who played primatologist Caroline Aranha in Rise, confirmed that she would not return for Dawn as her character Caroline Aranha has also died from a Simian Flu virus as well.
-In April 2014, when asked by IGN about the fate of Franco and Pinto's characters, producer Dylan Clark said, "I mean, they're the ones that died...They were ground zero of the virus."
+In December 2012, after the departure of director Wyatt, James Franco speculated that he would not return for the sequel as his character Will Rodman, saying "Now Rupert's not a part of it so my guess is I won't be in it."
+Freida Pinto, who played primatologist Caroline Aranha in Rise, confirmed that she would not return for Dawn.
+In April 2014, when asked by IGN about the fate of Franco and Pinto's characters, producer Dylan Clark said they died due to the Simian Flu.

-In February 2013, actors Gary Oldman, Jason Clarke, and Kodi Smit-McPhee were cast in lead roles for the sequel, set ten years after the events from the first film.
+In February 2013, actors Gary Oldman, Jason Clarke and Kodi Smit-McPhee were cast in lead roles for the sequel, set ten years after the events from the first film.
 In March 2013, actress Keri Russell was cast in a role.
-That same month, Judy Greer was cast as Cornelia, a female chimp and love interest for Caesar.
+That same month, Judy Greer was cast as Cornelia, a female chimpanzee and love interest for Caesar.
 Toby Kebbell, Enrique Murciano and Kirk Acevedo joined the cast during filming.
 On May 15, 2013, Jocko Sims was cast in a supporting role of military operative Werner.